scalatron/scalatron.github.com/index.md

 title: Scalatron
 ---

-Scalatron is a multi-player programming game in which bot programs written in [Scala](http://www.scala-lang.org/) compete against each other.
-It is an educational resource for individuals or teams that want to learn more about the Scala programming language or want to hone their Scala programming skills. - For updates, follow [@scalatron](http://twitter.com/scalatron) on Twitter.
+Scalatron is a free, open-source programming game in which bots, written in [Scala](http://www.scala-lang.org/), compete in a virtual arena for energy and survival.
+You can play by yourself against the computer or organize a tournament with friends.
+Scalatron may be the quickest and most entertaining way to become productive in Scala. - For updates, follow [@scalatron](http://twitter.com/scalatron) on Twitter.

 <img src='/images/composition_700.png' alt='Scalatron IDE and Game' style='width:700px;'/>

 ## To Play The Game...

-...while learning Scala: install Scalatron and work through the step-by-step tutorial to create your first bot.
+...install Scalatron and work through the step-by-step tutorial to create your first bot.
 No prior knowledge of Scala is required and you do not need to install anything else (not even Scala).

 <table class="outertable">